Dentistry for Kids

 Things to Do For Your Child’s Dental Visit

 Do not wait until a cavity has formed to take your child to Jonathan J. Golab, DDS, PA.
 The best time to begin your child’s dental visit is when your child’s first tooth starts erupting.
 This can help your child become familiar with the place and build positive associations in their mind.

 If you have waited until your child starts experiencing dental problems, you can still make a dental visit a positive experience.
 Explain to your child that the tooth needs to be fixed and that you can get rid of the pain and teach them that seeing the dentist regularly can help prevent any problems.

-If you promise your child a small reward after the appointment, it can further incentivize them to go for dental checkups.
+If you promise your child a small reward after the appointment, it can further incentivize them to go for dental checkup.